Adelaide Gaol: Criminals

-Until an Act of Parliament in 1858 mandated private executions, seven hangings were held in public outside the gaol walls with the first occurring in November 1840 while the site was still under construction.
+Until an Act of Parliament in 1858 mandated private executions, seven hangings were held in public outside the gaol gate with the first occurring in November 1840 while the site was still under construction.
 Joseph Stagg was the first prisoner to be executed for his involvement with a cattle duffing gang.
 From 1861 to 1883, 13 prisoners were executed on portable gallows erected between the Gaol's inner and outer walls.
 Executions were moved to the "New Building" in 1894 where a further 21 prisoners were executed.
 The "Hanging Tower" was converted to that use in 1950 and used for the last four executions before capital punishment was abolished in 1976.
 From 1840 to 1964, 45 of the 66 people executed in South Australia were executed by hanging at the Gaol.
 William Ridgway was the youngest at 19 in 1874, Elizabeth Woolcock the only woman in 1873 and the last was Glen Sabre Valance in 1964.

 Five prisoners were executed from the original temporary Adelaide Gaol.
 They were not executed on site.
-The first three executions took place in the parklands west of Montefiore Hill, and the final 2 were hung together in the location of the original police barracks.
+The first three executions took place in the parklands west of Montefiore Hill, and the final 2 were hanged together in the original police barracks that still stand off North Terrace.
 They were buried in unmarked graves.